Graduate Study at UIC

 Applicants whose native language is not English must take either the Test of English as a Foreign Language (TOEFL); the exam of the International English Language Testing System (IELTS); or Pearson's PTE-Academic exam.
 The test score cannot be more than two years old.

 The TOEFL is administered by the Educational Testing Service, Box 899, Princeton, NJ 08540.
-The Graduate College requires a minimum score of 550 for the paper-based test; or total score of at least 80 for the Internet-based (iBT), with minimum subscores of Writing 21, Speaking 20, Listening 17, and Reading 19.
+The Graduate College requires a total score of at least 80 for the iBT Test, with minimum subscores of Writing 21, Speaking 20, Listening 17, and Reading 19; a minimum score of 60, with subscores of Reading 19, Listening 17, Writing 21 for the revised Paper-Delivered Test.
 Many departments have higher minimum TOEFL requirements.
 Consult the department listing for details.
 UIC’s Institutional Code is 1851.

 The IELTS is administered by the International English Language Testing System and is jointly managed by the British Council, IDP: IELTS Australia and the University of Cambridge ESOL Examinations (Cambridge ESOL) through more than 500 locations in 120 countries.
 The Graduate College requires a minimum total score of 6.5 and minimum subscores of 6.0 for each of the four sections.
 Many departments have higher minimum IELTS requirements.
 Consult the department listing for details.
 Applicants should upload IELTS test results via the online application process.
 The Admissions Office verifies test scores directly with IELTS.